-The act modifies the format of, and information the Board must include in, the register of public accountants that the Board must publish under continuing law.
-It requires the Board to maintain a publicly available and searchable electronic register, rather than an annual printed one as required under former law.
-The act expands the information the Board must include in the register to include, in addition to the names, the license numbers, license types, license status, and disciplinary history of all licensed public accountants as of the date the register is accessed.
-The act eliminates the requirement that the register include each CPA's or public accountant's business address.
+The bill modifies the format of and information the Board must include in the register of public accountants that the Board must publish under continuing law.
+It requires the Board to maintain a publicly available and searchable electronic register rather than an annual printed one as currently required.
+The bill expands the information the Board must include in the register to include, in addition to the names as under current law, the license numbers, license types, license status, and disciplinary history of all licensed public accountants as of the date the register is accessed.
+The bill eliminates the requirement that each certified public accountant's or public accountant's business address be included in the register.